texta-tk/texta-tk.github.io/sphinx/source/workflow.rst

 ------------------------

 In order to successfully extract terminology from a dataset, one needs a language model.
-Language models can be trained with "Train Language Model" application under "Task Manager" under "Restricted" (available for superusers only).
+Language models can be trained with "Train Language Model" application in "Task Manager" under "Restricted" (available for superusers only).

 .. figure:: images/05_model_manager.png